Jonathan-LeRoux/overleaf-backup-tool/README.md

 if a cookie path is provided, the cookie will be saved and after login has been successful once, the saved cookie information will be used instead.

-You will find the cloned projects folders in my_backup_dir/git_backup/:
+By default, you will find the cloned projects folders in my_backup_dir/git_backup/:

 ```text
 my_backup_dir/